 Despite the improvement, the sodden earth and the damp, wet trenches caused havoc amongst the troops and ushered in a new term, "trench foot".
 Photos @ AWM

 Soldiers did not blame the 1916 service boots for their poor foot health.
 The opposite, infact.
 The 1916 service boots were highly regarded.
-For example, Australian infantry officers preferred to wear the 1916 service boots into battle, much to the confusion of British officers, and one could always find a 'lost Tommy' wondering about the Australian lines, hoping to stumble upon a pair in his size.
+Australian infantry officers preferred to wear the 1916 service boots into battle, much to the confusion of British officers.
+A lost Tommy' could often be found wandering about the Australian lines, hoping to stumble upon a pair in his size.

-The 1934 and 1940 service boots incorporated many of the lessons learnt from WW1 and proved a reliable boot for the Second A.I.F. in WW2.
+The 1934 and 1940 service boots incorporated many of the lessons learned from WW1 and proved a reliable boot for the Second A.I.F. in WW2.
 Photo @ AWM

-The 1934 and 1940 Service Boots (the latter being made with more leather components to save on cost) were used throughout the war and in major battles that included North Africa, Greece, El Alamein, Singapore and Malaysia.
-They fought in deserts, villages and jungles and for all intents and purposes, the modifications made to the 1934 model were a success.
+The 1934 and 1940 Service Boots (the latter being made with more leather components to save on cost) were used throughout the war and in major battles that included North Africa, Greece, El Alamein, Singapore, and Malaysia.
+They fought across deserts, villages, and jungles and for all intents and purposes, the modifications made to the 1934 model were a success.
 Further modifications were required in the defence of Australia.

 Taking it all in

-There was a lot to take in but a very useful and inspiring exercise.
+Still, it was a very useful learning experience.
 We operate in an industry where heritage matters.
-Understanding the role this boot played in our history, and how it changed over time, encouraged us to develop a service boot that honoured this proud legacy, one I hope our customers appreciate and whose story will hopefully inspire them.
+Understanding the role the service boots played in our history, and how it changed over time, encouraged us to develop a service boot that honoured this proud legacy, one I hope that our customers will appreciate and whose story will inspire them as it did us.

-In the final instalment of this three part series, we look at how this exercises influenced the development of our 2020 Collection.
-Subscribe and be notified when it is live!
-Pre-orders for service boots are now available.
+In the final installment of this three-part series, we look at how this exercise influenced the development of our 2020 Collection.
+Read Part Three now!